ElektraInitiative/libelektra/doc/decisions/lookup_every_key.md

 ## Decision

-Every key that an application wants to use, should be looked up with `ksLookup`.
+Every key that an application wants to use, must be looked up with `ksLookup` using a cascading lookup key.

 ## Rationale